Conduct Disorder: Symptoms and Treatment

 Influences on Relationships

-Conduct disorder also impacts relationships with parents and siblings, often resulting in emotional stress.
-It may lead to conflicts that can impact family bonds, leading to isolation.
+Conduct disorder also affects relationships with parents and siblings, often resulting in emotional stress.
+It may lead to conflicts that weaken family bonds and result in isolation.

 Social Influences

-Conduct disorder also impacts social life, such as aggressive and destructive behavior can lead to conflicts in peer relationships.
+Conduct disorder also affects social life, such as aggressive and destructive behavior, which can lead to conflicts in peer relationships.
 These influences on social life may lead to a lack of ability to maintain peer relationships, leading to social isolation.

 Long-Term Effects

-The long-term effects are involved conduct disorder may persist into adulthood, leading to struggles in professional life.
+The long-term effects of conduct disorder may persist into adulthood, leading to struggles in professional life.
 The problems can occur in interacting with others and impact overall stability in life.

 Understanding the risk factors can help in identifying and addressing the condition in a timely and efficient manner.